The Commercial Real Estate Due Diligence Checklist for NYC Buyers

 • Interviewing past or present property owners and occupants

-If the Phase I ESA uncovers RECs or data gaps, the next step is a Phase II ESA.
-This more invasive investigation typically involves collecting and testing soil, groundwater, or building material samples to confirm the presence and extent of contamination.
-The findings can materially affect transaction terms.
-Buyers must carefully weigh the potential cost of remediation and either adjust the purchase price, secure indemnities from the seller, or, in some cases, reconsider the acquisition entirely.
+If the Phase I ESA uncovers RECs, a Phase II ESA involves collecting and testing soil, groundwater, or building material samples to confirm the presence and extent of contamination.
+Findings can materially affect transaction terms, requiring price adjustments, seller indemnities, or reconsideration of the acquisition.

-Peter Zinkovetsky, Esq. is the founder and Managing Partner of Avenue Law Firm, where he represents both local and international clients in complex real estate transactions.
+NYC commercial real estate attorney Peter Zinkovetsky, Esq., is the founder and Managing Partner of Avenue Law Firm.
 With more than a decade of experience, Peter has earned recognition as one of New York’s leading real estate attorneys.
-He has been named a Rising Star by Super Lawyers Magazine for eight consecutive years, a distinction awarded to fewer than 2.5 percent of attorneys statewide.
-He has also been featured by the New York Real Estate Journal’s Ones to Watch list, along with getting a perfect 10/10 rating from Avvo.
+He has been named a Rising Star by Super Lawyers Magazine for eight consecutive years, a distinction awarded to fewer than 2.5 percent of attorneys statewide, and has also been featured by the New York Real Estate Journal’s Ones to Watch list, along with receiving a perfect 10/10 rating from Avvo.

-Beyond his legal practice, Peter is a trusted voice in the real estate industry.
-He teaches continuing education courses, contributes articles to leading publications, and frequently speaks at national and international conferences.
-His insights have been featured in Forbes, The Real Deal, the New York Post, Newsweek, and the New York Observer, among others.
-Fluent in English, Russian, and Ukrainian, Peter combines his legal acumen with a global perspective, guiding clients through high-stakes commercial real estate matters with precision and care.
+Beyond his legal practice, Peter teaches continuing education courses, contributes articles to leading publications, and speaks at national and international conferences.
+His insights have been featured in Forbes, The Real Deal, the New York Post, Newsweek, and the New York Observer.
+Fluent in English, Russian, and Ukrainian, Peter holds a Juris Doctor from New York Law School and a Bachelor of Business Administration in Finance from Pace University.
+He is admitted to practice in New York and the U.S. District Courts for the Southern and Eastern Districts of New York.

 • Current rental rates